flekschas/regl-scatterplot/README.md

 // Set the additional point size of selected points scatterplot.set({ pointSizeSelected: 2 });

+// Change the lasso color and make it very smooth, i.e., do not wait before
+// extending the lasso (i.e., `lassoMinDelay = 0`) and extend the lasso when
-// Change the lasso color and make it very smooth scatterplot.set({ lassoColor: [1, 1, 1, 1], lassoMinDelay: 0, lassoMinDist: 1 });
+// the mouse moves at least 1 pixel scatterplot.set({ lassoColor: [1, 1, 1, 1], lassoMinDelay: 0, lassoMinDist: 1 });

 // Activate recticle and set recticle color to red